usethesource/salix/README.md

 ### Commands

 Commands are used to trigger side-effects.
 Instead of simply returning a new model in `update`, this function will now also "do" commands.
 Commands are values of the type `Cmd`.
 The helper function `do` can be used to "execute" commands.
-Whenever you call `do`, however, the commands is merely *scheduled* for execution in the runtime (client).
-The top-level app function will collect all commands been "done" during `update` (or `init`) and send them over to the client for actual execution.
+Whenever you call `do`, however, the command is merely *scheduled* for execution in the runtime (client).
+The top-level `app` function will collect all commands that have been "done" during `update` (or `init`) and send them over to the client for actual execution.

 So, let's add some additional logic to the counter applicaiton: whenever you press the increment button, we'll generate a command to add some random "jitter" to the counter value.
 Here's how: